Alex Carpenter: Playing career

-NCAA
+Collegiate

 On July 22, 2010, Carpenter committed to play college ice hockey at Boston College.
 After fielding calls from over 20 programs on the first day she was eligible for recruitment, she chose between Boston College and Harvard, swayed in part by her experience playing alongside BC students at the international level and her respect for Eagles coach Katie King.

 In the 2011–12 season, Carpenter's freshman year, she led the Eagles in scoring with 39 points, the first freshman to do so since 2006.
 She was named a first team Hockey East All-Star and to the conference's All-Rookie Team, as well as its rookie of the month on four separate occasions.
 In her sophomore season in 2012–13, Carpenter led the Eagles with 70 points, including a conference-leading 48 points in Hockey East play.
 She set a conference record with a 24-game point streak from October 21, 2012 to February 2, 2013, and was named player of the year for both Hockey East and New England.
 She recorded her 100th career point against UConn on February 17, 2013.

 Carpenter took a leave of absence for the 2013–14 season in order to prepare for the 2014 Winter Olympics with the American national team.
 During her junior season, the 2014–15 season, Carpenter recorded 37 goals and 44 assists for 81 points, all of which led the NCAA.
 She also led the nation in goals per game (1.00), assists per game (1.19), points per game (2.19), and game winning goals (9).
 She recorded multiple points in a game on 25 occasions, including six points against Harvard on November 28, 2014.
 For her achievements, she was named Hockey East player of the year and won the Patty Kazmaier Award, becoming the first Boston College player and the first player from the Hockey East conference to claim the award.

 As a senior and one of three team captains in the 2015–16 season, Carpenter set program records with 43 goals, 45 assists, and 88 points in 41 games.
 She recorded four hat tricks, including four goals against Syracuse University on December 10, 2015, a game in which she set the program record for career goals.
 She was named Most Valuable Player of the Hockey East Tournament, scoring three goals and six points as Boston College claimed the conference championship.
 She and the Eagles' season would end in the finals of the 2016 Frozen Four, with the team having set NCAA records for assists and points in a season, with 379 and 592, respectively.
 She was named a top-three finalist for the Patty Kazmaier Award, but ultimately did not repeat as its winner.

 Upon her graduation in 2016, Carpenter's 133 goals, 145 assists, and 278 points were the most in Eagles history.
 She also set program records in power play goals (26), game-winning goals (27), and plus/minus (+180), and ranked fifth in all-time NCAA goals and points.